Skip to content

 Lanelet2 round-trip

-ASAM OpenDRIVE / OpenSCENARIO
+ASAM OpenDRIVE round-trip

 If you want to build on top of drawtonomy rather than only use it, see Extending drawtonomy.
 The SDK source, examples, and reference live alongside this site at github.com/kosuke55/drawtonomy.